ryangomberg/ryangomberg/README.md

 ## Recent Personal Initiatives/Projects

-**Pricing and Severity Modeling Project** (December 2025)
+**Pricing and Severity Modeling Project** (December 2025 - January 2026)
 - Simulated a dataset in R to model policyholder characteristics and used Exploratory Data Analysis to verify and explore trends.
 - Implemented GLMs and regression models to approximate claim frequency and average claim severity.
 Ran diagonistics for statistical significance and goodness of fit over all models.
 More specifically, Poisson GLM and Negative Binomial for claim frequency and Gamma GLM, Lognormal, Weibull, Exponential for average severity.
 - Interpreted both model archetypes individually as well as their combined effect on total losses, both conceptually and quantitatively.
+- Developed interactive Excel dashboards to visualize relationships between prospective pricing models andhistorical claim data.
+- Synthesized insights into a PowerPoint presentation to communicate data-driven recommendations for pricing premiums to policyholders.

 **Quantitative Analysis Project** (May 2025)
 - Given recent OHLCV price history data in the S&P 500 index, identified equity factors and reasonable Key Performance Indicators (KPIs) while providing reasons for their individual strengths and weaknesses